Paper Moon Blu-ray Movie

 There is only one standard audio track on this Blu-ray release: English LPCM 2.0.
 Optional English SDH subtitles have been provided for the main feature.

 Depth and clarity are very good.
 Some extremely light background hiss occasionally makes its presence felt, but it never becomes distracting (see the scene in the hotel around the 00.29.27 mark).
 The dialog is stable and easy to follow.
-The film does not have a traditional score, but a number of number of classic tracks can be heard.
+The film does not have a traditional score, but a number of classic tracks can be heard.
 Balance is very good.
 There are no audio dropouts or digital distortions.

 Paper Moon Blu-ray Movie, Special Features and Extras 3.0 of 5